Sequestration Bonds: A Closer Inspection

 The bond amount is a matter of judicial discretion with the exemption of sequestered real property that is revenue-producing.
 The judge hearing the case may raise the bond amount to cover legal fees and/or the law enforcement agency consigned to seize the property and assets.
 For example, the U.S. Marshals Service deals with the writ of sequestrations as a part of their regular law enforcement duties.

-In all cases, whether the property is movable (money, jewelry, vehicles) or immovable (real estate), the amount of the bond equals to the value of the property released, where such value is determined by the judge.
+In all cases, whether the property is movable (money, jewelry, vehicles) or immovable (real estate), the amount of the bond equals the value of the property released, where such value is determined by the judge.

 Curious about your Sequestration Bond costs?
 Get your FREE quote now!